sarcars/FinalProject/README.md

 ![Confusion Matrix](/Images/ConfusionMatrix.png)

-And also allowed us to see (and graph) the features in order of importance
+This also allowed us to see (and graph) the features in order of importance

 ![Importance of Features](/Images/featureimportance.png)